lynnlangit/TeamTeri/README.md

 # TeamTeri
-Artifacts for patterns / tools for cloud-scaling cancer genomic pipelines using GCP or AWS.
+Artifacts for patterns / tools for cloud-scaling cancer genomic pipelines using GCP or AWS and commonly-used bioinformatics frameworks and tools such as Galaxy, ADAM and more.

 ## Understanding Cancer Genomic Data Analysis